LuckyToaster/termplay/README.md

 the order matters.

 ### Uninstalling
-*
+To remove the cloned repo:
 ```bash
 rm -rf <cloned repository directory
 ```
-removing the cloned repo
-*
+And to remove the executable from the /usr/bin folder
 ```bash
 sudo rm /usr/local/bin/termplay
 ```
-removing executable from /usr/bin folder